choss/citrine-scheduler/README.md

 **Overview**
 [![Build Status](https://travis-ci.org/choss/citrine-scheduler.svg)](https://travis-ci.org/choss/citrine-scheduler)
 This is a patched version of citrine with a couple of new features (when done)

-- timezone aware, possibility to select timezone for schedule
+* timezone aware, possibility to select timezone for schedule
+  * in oder to configure which timezones are available in the dropdown a file named timezones.properties needs to be created and put into the classpath.
+An example can be found in src/main/resources called defaultTimeZones.properties, which is also used in case there is no specific one.
+The timezone of the server and GMT are always added to the dropdown.
+Default for new tasks is GMT.
-- possibility to have directories enumerated and scripts available for quick selection to schedule
+* possibility to have directories enumerated and scripts available for quick selection to schedule
-- Spring remoting added, to be able to interact with citrine from another frontend
+* Spring remoting added, to be able to interact with citrine from another frontend

 **Citrine** is a Java web application which can be used to configure, manage and monitor the running of various tasks (typically, but not limited to, shell scripts).
 It can be thought of as a GUI replacement for cron with extra functionality.
 It can also be thought of as a GUI for the [Java Quartz Scheduler](http://quartz-scheduler.org/) ("citrine" is a type of quartz).